Frequently Asked Questions - AlcoholEdu Module

 Used at over 600 colleges and universities across the country, data gathered from AlcoholEdu surveys indicates a significant improvement in alcohol-related behaviors.
 According to the “college effect,” student drinking patterns change upon arrival at college.
 Providing students with access to an informative and developmentally appropriate alcohol education program at this critical time represents just one piece of a comprehensive institutional initiative to address issues related to alcohol on campus.
 This program will enable the University to gather valuable data about our students that will be shared with campus stakeholders at the start of the spring semester.

 Who is required to completed AlcoholEdu?

 All undergraduates attending Eastern Illinois University for their first time must complete AlcoholEdu.
+For the fall implementation, this includes any new summer 2014 student who will remain at Eastern in the fall, and any new Fall 2014 student.
+For the spring implementation, this will include any new student for Spring 2015.
 Success of the program is based upon population-level prevention, a concept that recognizes that students’ choices likely impact those of their peers.
 Providing new students with a consistent message about alcohol can encourage thoughtful conversations, inspire a shift in alcohol-related behaviors, and highlight a campus culture that values healthy choices.

 Part I must be completed before coming to campus and part II will be completed 45 days completion of Part I. Others interested in taking the course can contact the Health Education Resource Center at 217/581-7786 or Alcoholedu@eiu.edu to inquire about a log-in ID.